-Registration Deadline: You can register to vote until, and including, Election Day.
-There is no cut-off date for registering to vote in person at your town office or city hall.
+Registration Deadline: There is no cut-off date for registering to vote in person at your town office or city hall.
 If you want to register to vote by mail, the cut-off date is the close of business 21 days before the election.

 Party Affiliation: Voters must check the box if they want to be a member of one of the four qualified political parties (the Democratic Party, the Green Independent Party, the Libertarian Party or the Republican Party) in Maine, in order to participate in party primaries, caucuses, conventions or other political party activities.
 Voters who check “Other qualifying party” (with or without writing a designation on the line provided) and voters who choose Unenrolled (no party choice) will be designated as “U” on the voting list and will not be eligible to vote in party primaries, caucuses and conventions, but can vote in other elections.